Ipstenu/join-my-multisite/readme.txt

 === Join My Multisite ===
 Contributors: Ipstenu
-Tags: multisite, wpmu, registration, users
+Tags: multisite, registration, users
 Requires at least: 3.7
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 1.7.8
+Stable tag: 1.8
 Donate link: https://store.halfelf.org/donate/

 Allow site admins to automatically add existing users to their site, or let users decide at the click of a button.